minprog/webapps/projects/0 homepage/content.md

 ## How to Submit

 1. Using Git, push your work to GitHub.
 Ask for help if needed!
-2. Go to the GitHub page for your username/homepage-username repository (note: this is different from the uva-webapps/homepage-username repository).
-3. On the right side of the screen, click the Pull request button.
-4. Make sure that the "base fork" is uva-webapps/homepage-username, and the "head fork" is username/homepage-username.
-5. Click "Create pull request".
-6. On the next page, click the "Create pull request" button again.
-7. Click "Merge pull request".
-8. Click "Confirm merge".
-9. Submit the link to your project's GitHub repository below (the one with uva-webapps/homepage-username).
+2. Submit the link to your project's GitHub repository below (the one with uva-webapps/homepage-username).
-10. On (or before) the date of the deadline, show your working website to one of the staff.
+3. On (or before) the date of the deadline, show your working website to one of the staff.